Prasannahariveeresh/amfoss-tasks/task-07/README.md

    - Prompt the user to choose one and download it.

 7. **Batch Mode**
-   - If batch mode is enabled, a directory should be specified instead of a single file.
+   - A directory should be specified instead of a single file if batch mode is enabled.
    - Automatically download subtitles for all movies within the specified directory instead of listing and prompting.

 ## Directory Structure